Good news!!! We are working hard to offer families a step up.

 The vast majority of our families will be eligible to benefit from the federal government’s childcare subsidy, starting in July 2018.
 As they say in German, “Juhuuu!” 🙂 This is excellent news for us all.

-As crazy as it sounds, this means that our fees also have to go up from about $10/hour to $11.77/hour… BUT, families will actually end up paying less, as it looks like (nearly) all of you will qualify for 50-85% subsidies from the government.
+As crazy as it sounds, this means that our fees also have to go up from about $10/hour to $11.77/hour to accommodate the extra administration … BUT, families will actually end up paying less, as it looks like (nearly) all of you will qualify for 50-85% subsidies from the government.
 So, although the fees will rise to just under $1600 per term, for a family recieving a 50% subsidy, the fees will in practice be about $800 per term.
 If you recieve the full 85% subsidy, you will in practice pay only about $240 per term!

 How does it work?
 Families sign up for the subsidy, and then the government works out how much of a subsidy you will receive.
 The subsidy is paid directly to the childcare provider (the GAP in this case), and you only pay the GAP the difference.

-Along with subsidised fees, there is another nice benefit to this for you too.
-From July 2018, we will offer an 8:45am drop off.
+Along with subsidised fees, there two other nice benefits to this for you too.
+From July 2018, we will offer an 8:45am drop off and operate 48 weeks per year.
 (Yes, I can hear your cheering from here!!!)
 Our official program will still start at 9:30am, but you can drop your child off any time from 8:45am.

 So how much of a subsidy will you get?